Funnel Approach – What Does It Mean for Your Small Business?

 On average, nearly 60% of shoppers abandon their shopping cart at some point during an online shopping experience because too many steps are required before making a purchase (or even before reaching checkout).

-This may be social media advertising or cold calling potential clients directly – whatever works for your company!
+This may be social media advertising or cold calling potential clients – whatever works for your company!

 The bottom line about the funnel approach and what it could mean for your business